barbarinaa/alien-mothership-game/README.md

 #Next steps##
 At the moment the code is functional, however aim of the next refractoring will be to make code drier.
-It will include looping over the worker and drone cons
+It will include looping over the array of alien ships and creatng html elements displaying hitPoints direcly from that loop (making showHitPoint() a loop).